hotpeppersec/cloudlab/docs/_source/02_docker.rst

 Substituting Podman for Docker
 ******************************

-Podman is an Open Source alternative container engine from the Open Containers Initiative (OCI).
+Podman is an Open Source container engine from the Open Containers Initiative (OCI).
 The Podman service is purportedly capable of being a drop-in replacement for Docker, although it only runs on Linux hosts at the time of this writing.
-Podman gives the user the ability to use traditional Docker commands, without the need to run a daemon to do so.
+Podman gives the user the ability to use traditional Docker commands, without the need to run a daemon to do so, as is the case with Docker. `According to William Henry of Red Hat Inc`_ , the Podman approach is simply to directly interact with the image registry, with the container and image storage, and with the Linux kernel through the runC container runtime process (rather than with a daemon).

+.. _`According to William Henry of Red Hat Inc`: https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users/

 You can install Podman by following the instructions [#]_ at their web site.